-Practice Statement: The operating plan of the one-call centre is sufficiently flexible to accommodate growth and change.
+Practice Statement: The operating plan of the notification service is sufficiently flexible to accommodate growth and change.

-Practice Description: A successful one-call centre maintains flexibility to respond to changes by forming and maintaining a responsive governing organization whose Board of Directors' and stakeholder representative composition allows adequate representation of the needs of all stakeholders.
+Practice Description: A successful notification service maintains flexibility to respond to changes by forming and maintaining a responsive governing organization whose Board of Directors' and stakeholder representative composition allows adequate representation of the needs of all stakeholders.

-A Board's ability to respond to change will be enhanced by drafting bylaws and operating procedures that reflect the current environment in which the one-call centre serves.
+A Board's ability to respond to change will be enhanced by drafting bylaws and operating procedures that reflect the current environment in which the notification service serves.
 The most successful Boards review these documents on an ongoing basis to make sure they continue to reflect or respond to current conditions.
-These Boards conduct regular strategic planning sessions during which they review the current state of the Centre's major systems, programs and outreach activities.
+These Boards conduct regular strategic planning sessions during which they review the current state of the notification service major systems, programs and outreach activities.
 Such assessments help them identify stakeholder needs for future growth and development.

-Many members of Boards, stakeholder group representatives and centre management teams keep themselves informed about and involved in the one-call industry by joining associations and attending conferences or other educational events that help them to better identify new opportunities for growth and change.
+Many members of Boards, stakeholder group representatives and notification service management teams keep themselves informed about and involved in the notification service industry by joining associations and attending conferences or other educational events that help them to better identify new opportunities for growth and change.

-2-14: Meeting Between the Excavator and Facility Operator(s) Initiated by One-Call Centre Notification
+2-14: Meeting Between the Excavator and Facility Owner(s) Initiated by Notification Service

-Practice Statement: The one-call centre has a process for receiving and transmitting requests for meetings between the excavator and the facility operator(s) for the purpose of discussing locating facilities on large or complex jobs.
+Practice Statement: The notification service has a process for receiving and transmitting requests for meetings between the excavator and the facility owner(s) for the purpose of discussing locating facilities on large or complex jobs.

-Practice Description: The one-call centre relays requests for job site facility meetings for excavators who request them with facility owners/operators.
-If a meeting is required to show the limits and schedule of the work, the one-call centre indicates that a meeting is requested.
-The one-call centre requires that the excavator provide sufficient information to fully identify the boundaries of the proposed work site.
+Practice Description: The notification service relays requests for job site facility meetings for excavators who request them with facility owners.
+If a meeting is required to show the limits and schedule of the work, the notification service indicates that a meeting is requested.
+The notification service requires that the excavator provide sufficient information to fully identify the boundaries of the proposed work site.
 A meeting request does not necessarily eliminate the need for a locate request.

-2-15: One-Call Centre Accepts Notifications from Designers
+2-15: Notification Service Accepts Notifications from Designers

-Practice Statement: The one-call centre accepts design requests and has the ability to process them as designated by the facility owners/operators.
+Practice Statement: The notification service accepts design requests and has the ability to process them as designated by the facility owners.

-Practice Description: To facilitate damage prevention, project designers have a need for access to facility location information from facility owners/operators.
-If a design request is received, the one-call centre provides a listing of facility owners/operators directly to the designer.
-Once the list is identified, the one-call centre processes the request as designated by each facility owner/operator.
+Practice Description: To facilitate damage prevention, project designers have a need for access to facility location information from facility owners.
+If a design request is received, the notification service provides a listing of facility owners directly to the designer.
+Once the list is identified, the notification service processes the request as designated by each owner.